 All information relating to any product that you want to share with your customers goes in here.
 You can upload images of the product and fill in many details to describe it.

 Add information that’ll help your viewers find the products easily, keeping SEO in mind.
-Under the Search Engine listing preview section, click Edit website SEO and enter a descriptive title that will display as a link in the search engine results.
-You’ll be able to add a description using keywords, modify the URL, and set up URL redirects.
+Under the Search Engine Listing section, enter a descriptive title that will display as a link in the search engine results.
+You’ll be able to also add a description using keywords and modify the URL.

 That’s not all you can do when it comes to Products – you can duplicate the product pages, add options to create variants, and edit them further to change product details.
 You can also edit products in bulk via the bulk editor.

-In the Product availability section, you can choose the channels to sell the products.
+In the Publishing section, you can choose the channels to sell the products by clicking on the three dots and selecting Manage Sales Channels.
 To help your customers find products easily, you can add tags to them under the Organization section.
 It’s possible to add up to 250 tags to each product, all separated by commas.

 5. Configure nitty-gritty settings (shipping, payments, etc.) ⚙️

-a) General – here, you’ll need to fill in some general information about your business.
+a) Store details – here, you’ll need to fill in some general information about your business.

 b) Locations – Locations help you manage the inventory, fulfill orders and sell products.
 Locations for your store can be retail outlets, warehouses, dropshippers, or any other place that has anything to do with inventory, including apps that manage inventory.
 The number of locations you can set up is linked to the plan you choose.